kasslent/clc-digital-skills/_lessons/module-2.1.md

 <div class="details">

 Use this property to apply a shadow to your text.
+This can help improve the readability of text against a background (like a photo) where you no longer have sufficient contrast to read the text.

     p {
       text-shadow: 2px 4px 1px red;